What Is an Inquest?

 - Who the person was

-- When and where they died
+- When they died

-- How they came by their death (the circumstances)
+- How they came by their death

-- provide answers and clarity
+- Provide answers and clarity

-- lead to changes to help prevent future deaths
+- Highlight risks to prevent future deaths

-The inquest process is complicated and can be daunting, especially at a time when you are already trying to cope with your loss.
 Our inquest solicitors have extensive experience helping families during the inquest process.
-We understand that many people feel unsure about reaching out to a solicitor.
-We are just regular people with special skills, and we are here to help you.
+We understand that many people feel unsure about reaching out to a solicitor, however we are just regular people with special skills, and we are here to help you.

 Find out more in our advice guide A Families Guide to Inquests

-Having an inquest solicitor can help by:
+A specialist inquest solicitor can help you:

-- Reviewing the evidence and identifying what is missing
+- Review evidence and identify missing information

-How We Support You
+How We Support You Through the Inquest

 Before the Inquest

-- Review disclosure (documents, records, statements) and flag gaps
+- Review documents, records, and evidence

-- Help you prepare questions you want answered
+- Help prepare your questions

-- Prepare family statements and written submissions
+- Prepare family statements and submissions

-Representation at Hearings
+Representation at Inquest Hearings

-- Representation at Pre-Inquest Review Hearings (PIRs)
+- Representation at Pre‑Inquest Review hearings

-- Representation at the inquest hearing (with or without a jury)
+- Representation at the full inquest hearing

-- Advocacy and careful questioning of witnesses where appropriate
+- Careful questioning of witnesses

-- Clear advice throughout — without legal jargon
+- Clear advice throughout, without legal jargon

 After the Inquest

-Funding: Legal Aid & Other Options
+Funding: Legal Aid and Other Options

-- Check eligibility and explain what is possible
+- Check eligibility and explain your options

-- Apply for funding where appropriate
+- Apply for funding where available

 Why Choose Howells for an Inquest?